ljacobsson/samp-cli/README.md

 ## Usage

 ### sam-patterns init
-Initialises a project based on a cookiecutter template.
+Initialises a SAM project based on a cookiecutter template.
 By default the tool gives access to the same [AWS managed templates](https://github.com/aws/aws-sam-cli-app-templates) that are used by [sam-cli](https://github.com/aws/aws-sam-cli).

-You can add custom template locations by using the `--add-repository` flag
+You can add custom template locations by using the `--add-repository` flag.

 ```
 Usage: sam-patterns init [options]